TheSharks/WildBeastDocs/README.md

 When you make contributions to this repository, you have a more precise writing styleguide to follow.
 You can find them in the contribution guidelines.
 This is to keep our docs as accurate and up to date as possible, with minimal errors.

+The repository is maintained by the Wiki team of TheSharks.
+Other teams have to make pull requests to get changes in.